 FY98 Goals FY98 Objectives Fiscally Responsible Oversee the implementation of Computer Telephone Integration (CTI) enhancements to improve access to Metro Information.
 Develop a revenue-producing program to create and sell new advertising on MTA property.
 Coordinate the introduction of public restrooms at MTA facilities.
-Oversee the procurement of federal and state dollars to secure MTA program funding.
-Lead the effort to seek re-authorization of ISTEA.
-Customer Focused Develop MTA management communication policies through the presentation of a "white paper".
-Oversee and conduct the second annual "Customer First Conference" scheduled for Spring, 1998.
-Develop a Crisic Management Plan for the Add ANTA Community and Regionally Responsive Develop a Crisis Management Plan for the total MTA.
+Oversee the procurement of federal and state dollars to secure MTA Customer Focused Lead the effort to seek re-authorization of ISTEA.
+Develop MTA management communication policies through the presentation of a "white paper".
+Oversee and conduct the second annual "Customer First Conference" Community and Regionally Responsive scheduled for Spring, 1998.
+Develop a Crisis Management Plan for the total MTA.
 Oversee the implementation of mitigation and outreach plans for active Rail Construction projects: MRL Segments 2 & 3, MBL Pasadena and Metro Eastside.
-Oversee the development of community advisory groups for Metro Art and the completion of 3 art projects.
-Employee Supportive Oversee the creation of MTA Speakers Bureau.
+Oversee the development of community advisory groups for Metro Art Employee Supportive and the completion of 3 art projects.
+Oversee the creation of MTA Speakers Bureau.
 Cause to have developed the Employee Suggestion Program, the second annual Employee Survey, and the third annual Charitable Giving Campaign.